hermantran/algorithms-benchmark/README.md

 * runtime: The runtime of the sorting method.
 In browsers, this is in milliseconds and uses `window.performance.now()` where supported.
 In Node.js, this is in microseconds and uses `process.hrtime()`.
 * swaps: The number of times that two array elements were swapped.
 * comparisons: The number of times that two array elements were compared.
+* sort: The name of the sorting method.

 The additional helper object/functions are supported:
 * `algorithms.stats`: Returns the object containing stats from the latest run of any sort